 In another story, a young girl, Sarah, died in the basement from hypothermia.
 She had been carried through the tunnels from the beach.
 Another entity that of a brown-haired woman is often seen.
 It is believed she is the young girl Sarah’s mother who is searching desperately for her child.
 Suffering a life-shattering tragedy like the death of a child, she most likely carried the loss and mourning over into the afterlife.

 Hauntings of the Catacombs

-Other entities have been found to hang out in the basement that once were the party animals who enjoyed the atmosphere and elegance of the hotel.
-They are believed to be continuing the party days reliving their fun times drinking, gambling, and socializing.
+Other entities that once were the party animals who enjoyed the atmosphere and elegance of the hotel have been found hanging out in the basement.
+They are believed to be continuing the party days, reliving their fun times by drinking, gambling, and socializing.

 A heavy, hostile atmosphere is felt by many in some areas of the basement.
 This sometimes happens to places with many negative actions, perhaps in the regions where the Mafia conducted their “unpleasant business.”
 Dark shadows and eyes watching their every move as if the Mafia enforcer is still down there doing his job.